swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 ### AMY dashboard

 All the menus and a search bar are displayed across the top.
-The main page has three column view showing published workshops, uninvoiced workshops, and unpublished workshops.
+The main page has two columns, showing published workshops and unpublished workshops.

 This view can be filtered to show workshops assigned to the logged in administrator, unassigned workshops, or all workshops.